AlexanderPalencia/Barcode-Scanner-Ionic/README.md

-"# Barcode Scanner using Ionic"
+# Barcode Scanner using Ionic